bisqwit/crt-filter/README.md

-if there are isolated bright pixels in the scene, their power is spread out on big area and thus do not contribute much to the final picture, but if there is a large group of bright pixels closeby, they remain bright even after blurring, and will influence the final picture a lot.
+if there are isolated bright pixels in the scene, their power is spread out on big area and thus do not contribute much to the final picture, but if there is a large cluster of bright pixels closeby, they remain bright even after blurring, and will influence the final picture a lot.
+This produces a bloom effect.

 ### Clamping